boltops-tools/lono/docs/_docs/conventions/cli.md

 nav_order: 52
 ---

 Lono follows a set of CLI naming conventions.
-When followed, this dramatically allows lono commands to be shorter.
+When followed, this can dramatically shorten lono commands.

 ## CLI Template Name Convention

-These conventions apply to all the `lono cfn` commands: `deploy`, `preview`, etc.
+These conventions apply to all the `lono cfn` commands: [deploy](https://lono.cloud/reference/lono-cfn-deploy/), [preview](https://lono.cloud/reference/lono-cfn-preview/), etc.

 By convention, the blueprint name is the same as the stack name.
-In turn, template name is the same as the blueprint name.
-Lastly, the param name will default to the template name.
+In turn, the template name is the same as the blueprint name.

 * stack - This is a required parameter and is the first CLI parameter.
 * blueprint - By convention matches the stack name but can be overridden with `--blueprint`.
 * template - By convention matches the blueprint name but can be overridden with `--template`.
-* param - By convention matches the template name but can be overridden with `--param`.

 For example, the following two commands are the same:

-Long form:
+Long-form:

-    lono cfn deploy demo --blueprint demo --template demo --param demo
+    lono cfn deploy demo --blueprint demo --template demo

-Short form:
+Short-form:

     lono cfn deploy demo